routhusundeep/What-I-Learned/Storage/Ceph/RADOS.md

 The cluster map includes a description and current state of devices over which data is distributed.
 This includes the current network address of all OSD's that are currently online and reachable (up), and an indication of which devices are currently down.

 #### Map Propagation
-differences in map epochs are significant only when they vary between two communicating OSD's (or between a client and OSD), which must agree on their proper roles with respect to the particular PG the I/O references.
-This property allows RADOS to
-distribute map updates lazily by combining them with existing inter-OSD messages, effectively shifting the distribution burden to OSD's.
+Differences in map epochs are significant only when they vary between two communicating OSD's (or between a client and OSD), which must agree on their proper roles with respect to the particular PG the I/O references.
+This property allows RADOS to distribute map updates lazily by combining them with existing inter-OSD messages, effectively shifting the distribution burden to OSD's.

 ### Intelligent Storage Devices
 RADOS currently implements n-way replication combined with per-object versions and short-term logs for each PG.
 Replication is performed by the OSD's themselves: clients